gasparl/expapp/docs/TUTORIAL.md

 ## Introduction

-This tutorial is connected to an open-source boilerplate project at
+This tutorial is connected to an open-source template project at
 <https://github.com/gasparl/expapp>, which includes typical survey
 measures (multiple choice questions, scales, etc.) as well as, centrally, a stop-signal task (SST) as a common example for a